kshedden/case_studies/methods/regression-overview.md

   unit change of $x_k$, while the conditional effect is the change in
   $E[y| x_1, \ldots, x_p]$ corresponding to a single unit change in $x_k$,
   with the other variables $x_j$ for $j\ne k$ held fixed.
-When referring to this type of marginal effect, the marginal and conditional effects differ even in a linear model.
+When referring to this type of marginal effect, the marginal and conditional effects generally differ even in a linear model.

-- __Nonparametric regression__: There isn't always a bright line between "parametric" and "nonparametric" regression methods, but in general parametric methods are less "flexible" and may only work well if certain strong conditions on the population hold.
-Nonparametric methods may work well in a broader class of population settings, but often with lower power and precision.
+- __Nonparametric regression__: There isn't always a bright line between "parametric" and "nonparametric" regression methods, but in general, parametric methods are less "flexible" and may only work well if certain strong conditions on the population hold.
+Nonparametric methods may work well in a broader class of population settings, and are more robust to difficult to test assumptions being violated, but often have lower power and precision.

 ## Models, fitting procedures, and algorithms